-On the Effective Date, the Plan Administrator shall be appointed by the Debtors, in consultation with the Committee, the Second Lien Ad Hoc Group, and the Second Lien Indenture Trustee.
+On the Effective Date, the Plan Administrator shall be appointed by the Debtors, in consultation with the Committee and the Second Lien Ad Hoc Group (unless the Allowed Second Lien Notes Claims are paid in full, in cash on the Effective Date or receive such other treatment rendering the Allowed Second Lien Notes Claims Unimpaired)., the Second Lien Ad Hoc Group, and the Second Lien Indenture Trustee.
 The Plan Administrator shall act for the Debtors in the same fiduciary capacity as applicable to a board of directors and officers, subject to the provisions hereof (and all certificates of formation, membership agreements, and related documents are deemed amended by the Plan to permit and authorize the same).
-On the Effective Date, the authority, power, and incumbency of any and all persons acting as directors and officers (and other employees, as applicable) of the Debtors and directors and officers of the non-Debtor subsidiaries shall be deemed to have been terminated, and a representative of the Plan Administrator shall (a) be appointed as the sole manager and sole officer of the Debtors, (b) succeed to all of the powers of the Debtors' directors and officers under applicable law or otherwise, and (c) appoint new directors and officers of the non-Debtor subsidiaries.
+On the Effective Date, the authority, power, and incumbency of any and all persons acting as directors and officers (and other employees, as applicable) of the Debtors and directors and officers of the Plan Administrator shall be deemed to have been terminated, and a representative of the Plan Administrator shall (a) be appointed as the sole manager and sole officer of the Debtors-and-shall, (b) succeed to all of the powers of the Debtors' directors and officers under applicable law or otherwise-r, and (c) appoint new directors and officers of the non-Debtor subsidiaries.

-Among other things, the Plan Administrator shall be responsible for: (a) winding down the Debtors' businesses and affairs as expeditiously as reasonably possible; (b) resolving Disputed Claims; (c) making all distributions to holders of Allowed Claims in accordance with the Plan; (d) pursuing or otherwise commencing and litigating any Causes of Action (other than those released herein or pursuant to any prior settlement approved by the Bankruptcy Court), and only to the extent the benefits of such enforcement or prosecution are reasonably believed by the Plan Administrator to outweigh the costs associated therewith; (e) filing appropriate tax returns; and (f) administering the Plan.
-The Plan

-Administrator shall be deemed to be substituted as the party-in-lieu of the Debtors and the Estates in all matters, including (i) motions, contested matters, and adversary proceedings pending in the Bankruptcy Court and (ii) all matters pending in any courts, tribunals, forums, or administrative proceedings outside of the Bankruptcy Court, in each case without the need or requirement for the Plan Administrator to file motions or substitutions of parties or counsel in each such matter.
+Among other things, the Plan Administrator shall be responsible for: (a) winding down the Debtors' businesses and affairs as expeditiously as reasonably possible; (b) resolving Disputed Claims; (c) making all distributions to holders of Allowed Claims in accordance with the Plan; (d) pursuing or otherwise commencing and litigating any Causes of Action (other than those released herein or pursuant to any prior settlement approved by the Bankruptcy Court), and only to the extent the benefits of such enforcement or prosecution are reasonably believed by the Plan Administrator to outweigh the costs associated therewith; (e) filing appropriate tax returns; and (f) administering the Plan-in-an efficacious manner.
+The Plan Administrator shall be deemed to be substituted as the party-in-lieu of the Debtors and the Estates in all matters, including (i) motions, contested matters, and adversary proceedings pending in the Bankruptcy Court, and (ii) all matters pending in any courts, tribunals, forums, or administrative proceedings outside of the Bankruptcy Court, in each case without the need or requirement for the Plan Administrator to file motions or substitutions of parties or counsel in each such matter.